Fibroids can cause debilitating symptoms like heavy, painful periods, pelvic pressure and frequent urination. They can also cause infertility.

 Sonata is primarily used to treat fibroid symptoms like pain and heavy bleeding.
 It is not used to treat infertility.
 That said, some women have conceived and had successful pregnancies and deliveries after the procedure, but the data is limited, notes Dr. Pacana.

-“People who have fibroids that are either in the [uterine] cavity or mostly in the lining of the uterus are generally good candidates for it,” says Dr. Pacana.
+“People who have fibroids that are either in the [uterine] cavity or mostly in the lining of the uterus are generally good candidates for Sonata,” says Dr. Pacana.
 If the fibroids are located too close to your bladder and bowel, Sonata isn’t a good choice, as it could damage those organs.

 The Bottom Line

 Fibroids can cause symptoms that are challenging to live with.
-Dr. Pacana hopes that new treatments like Sonata make women more likely to treat them early.
+Dr. Pacana hopes that new treatments like Sonata will make women more likely to treat them early.

 “It’s a good idea to treat fibroids when they’re on the smaller side, as opposed to waiting and watching them,” she says.
 “When fibroids are only 2 centimeters, they’re pretty easily removed; when they get bigger, a hysterectomy or other invasive treatment might be necessary.”